JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 2. intercepts it
 3. starts it

-Once again, `createCoroutineUnintercepted` has two versions - one without parameters and the other one with exactly one parameter.
+Once again, `createCoroutineUnintercepted` has two versions - without parameters and with exactly one parameter.
 All it does is calling suspending lambda's `create` function.
 After the interception, we resume the coroutine with a dummy value.
-As I explained in the resume with the value section, the state-machine ignores the value in its first state.
-Thus, it is the perfect way to start a coroutine without calling `invokeSuspend`.
+As explained in the resume with the value section, the state-machine ignores its first state value.
+Thus, it is the perfect way to start a coroutine without calling
+`invokeSuspend`.
 However, the way we start callable references is different.
 Since they are tail-call, in other words, do not have a continuation inside an object, we wrap them in a hand-written one.

 #### create

-`create` is generated by the compiler and it
+`create` is generated by the compiler, and it
 1. creates a copy of the lambda by calling a constructor with captured variables
 2. puts `create`'s arguments into parameter fields.